On offer

 Guests rave about the view: the restaurant and chalets, situated on a hillock, offer magnificent views of the African bush savannah.
 All of the 65 double room chalets have air conditioners and mosquito nets, and a choice of three swimming pools between them.
 Apart from the restaurant and bar there is a wooden platform for sundowners high above the Mopani bush.

-After a final morning to enjoy Etosha National Park, drive on to our final lodge at Otjiwa (2nts).
-On arrival we discover the secrets of Namibian wildlife on foot with our expert guide (approx. 2 hours walking).
+After a final morning to enjoy Etosha National Park, we drive on to our final destination.
+On arrival, we discover the secrets of Namibian wildlife on foot with our expert local guide (approx. 2 hours walking).

 Set amidst the unspoilt beauty of Namibia’s oldest game farm, Otjiwa Safari Lodge is the ultimate holiday destination for those in search of an authentic African experience that meets the very best in international tourism standards.
 All the chalets overlook the water hole, and offer spacious bedrooms with traditional African decor, and large modern bathrooms with shower.
 True Namibian hospitality and personal service go without saying.